Holidays

 93. Shredded Brussels Sprouts Salad

 Brussels sprouts are truly a versatile vegetable.
 For your next Thanksgiving meal, create a salad using shredded sprouts as a base layer.
-Keep it simple with a basic dressing and parmesan, or add pine nuts and a nice Dijon mustard-based dressing to make it a bit more fancy.
+Keep it simple with a basic dressing and parmesan, or add pine nuts and a nice Dijon mustard-based dressing to make it a bit fancier.

 94. Persimmon and Pomegranate Salad